PLEASE NOTE: The ‘before’ photos shown in this post were taken by the previous owners of the property.

 From this point onwards the real fun began – the interior decorating.

-The previous owners had used Bedroom 2 as their home office.
+The previous owners had used Bedroom 2 (shown on the ‘before’ floorplan) as their home office.
 It was large and had windows overlooking the front garden.
 It had the perfect proportions and outlook for a living room.

 Changes made to the living room